 Licensing Expert – Licensing experts may be hired to assist the testifying damages expert in comparing licenses, valuation, and competitive analysis.
 Specialized licensing experts may also be brought in when the patent is a standard essential patent.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Taylor Burgener is a litigation associate in Fish & Richardson’s Washington, D.C. office.
-She has experience in the United States district courts and the International Trade Commission, and is also heavily involved in pro bono casework related to sexual discrimination in the workplace, immigration matters, custody disputes, and children’s...
+Taylor Burgener is a litigation associate in the Washington, D.C., office of Fish & Richardson P.C.
+She has experience in the U.S. district courts and the U.S. International Trade Commission, and is also heavily involved in pro bono casework related to sexual discrimination in the workplace, immigration matters, custody disputes, and...